alexandregv/RP42/README.md

 Otherwise, download RP42 from the [releases](https://github.com/alexandregv/RP42/releases) page, or build it yourself.

 ## Usage at 42Paris or 42Lyon
-Paris: execute `open /sgoinfre/goinfre/Perso/aguiot--/public/RP42.app` or launch it from the Finder.
+Paris: execute `open /sgoinfre/goinfre/Perso/aguiot--/public/RP42.app`
-Lyon: execute `/sgoinfre/Perso/amonteli/RP42/RP42 &`.
+Lyon: execute `open /sgoinfre/Perso/amonteli/RP42/RP42.app`.
 The app will appear in your menu/tray bar (near the clock).
 Right click it to quit.

 ## Usage in other campuses